• Skip to primary navigation

 Where: Anywhere in Japan

 Japan is known for having incredibly efficient and fast public transportation with the shinkansen or bullet trains being the most memorable.
-Bullet trains in Japan offer high-speed services to all major cities in Japan and a number of smaller towns too.
+Bullet trains in Japan offer high-speed services to all major cities in Japan and several smaller towns too.

 Shinkansen trains move at maximum speeds of 320 km/h (200 mph) meaning you can travel from Tokyo to Hiroshima in roughly 5 hours.
 When taking a bullet train be sure to get an ekiben which is a bento box meal that is freshly made to enjoy on your train ride.